 Prepare to get an updated Social Insurance number, health card and birth certificate.

 These forms recognize the child's new last name and family situation.
-Your child must have a Social Insurance number for you to claim him or her as a dependant.
+Your child must have a Social Insurance number for you to claim them as a dependant.

 Line up services for your child and for yourself.